ni/nimi-python/docs/niscope/class.rst

-            .. tip:: This method can be called for specific channels within your :py:class:`niscope.Session` object.
+            .. tip:: This method can be called on specific channels within your :py:class:`niscope.Session` instance.
                 Use Python index notation on the repeated capabilities container channels to specify a subset, and then call this method on the result.

                 Example: :py:meth:`my_session.channels[ ... ].add_waveform_processing`

-                To call the method for all channels, you can call it directly on the :py:class:`niscope.Session`.
+                To call the method on all channels, you can call it directly on the :py:class:`niscope.Session`.

                 Example: :py:meth:`my_session.add_waveform_processing`